Disclaimer: I do not own Harry Potter or any of it's ideas, themes, characters, books, movies, images, etc.

 "As if I am anything like those two!"
 Hermione spat.
 Draco raised an eyebrow as he looked at her.

 "Oh really?
-Do tell, superior one." he laughed.
+Do tell, superior one."

 "Well, is that so?" he said with a chuckle.